Pagure/pagure/doc/usage/project_settings.rst

 the pull-request mechanism on GitHub or GitLab.

-However, some projects may prefer receiving patches by email on their list or via another hosting plateform or simply do not wish to use the pull-request mechanism at all.
+However, some projects may prefer receiving patches by email on their list or via another hosting platform or simply do not wish to use the pull-request mechanism at all.
 Un-checking this option will therefore prevent anyone from opening a pull-request against this project.